elizarov/KEEP/proposals/extensions/serialization.md

 )
 ```

-In this example both `request` and `response` in `Message` are serializable with `PolymorphicSerializer` due to annotation on them; `BaseRequest` and `BaseResponse` became _basePolyType_ s. (they are not required to be serializable by themselves).
+In this example, both `request` and `response` in `Message` are serializable with `PolymorphicSerializer` because of the annotation on them; `BaseRequest` and `BaseResponse` became _basePolyType_ s.
+(They are not required to be serializable by themselves.)
-Yet `PolymorphicSerializer` for `request` should only contain mappings to `RequestA` and `RequestB` serializers, and none of response's serializers.
-This is achieved through special form of `registerPolymorphicSerializer` function, which accepts two kClasses: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: Serializer = concreteClass.serializer())`.
+Yet `PolymorphicSerializer` for `request` should only contain mappings to `RequestA` and `RequestB` serializers, and none of the response's serializers.
+This is achieved through a special form of `registerPolymorphicSerializer` function, which accepts two kClasses: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: Serializer = concreteClass.serializer())`.

-For details about registering and usage of pre-defined _modules_, consult library's documentation.
+For details about registering and using pre-defined _modules_, please refer to the library's documentation.

-## Open for discussion issues
+## Issues open for discussion

-* `SerializationStrategy` and `DeserializationStrategy` aren't used as widely as `Serializer`, but still those names are long and cumbersome.
+* `SerializationStrategy` and `DeserializationStrategy` aren't used as widely as `Serializer`, but those names are long and cumbersome.
-* It may be not clear that `Serializer` can do both serialization and deserialization.
-Maybe we need better name?
+* It may not be clear that a `Serializer` can do both serialization and deserialization.
+Do we need a better name?
-* Should user have an ability to manipulate layout and order of calls to encoder from generated code? [#121](https://github.com/Kotlin/kotlinx.serialization/issues/121)
+* Should the user be able to manipulate layout and order of calls to the encoder from generated code? [#121](https://github.com/Kotlin/kotlinx.serialization/issues/121)
-* Should `@Optional` annotation be applied automatically when property has default value? [#19](https://github.com/Kotlin/kotlinx.serialization/issues/19)
+* Should `@Optional` annotation be applied automatically when a property has a default value? [#19](https://github.com/Kotlin/kotlinx.serialization/issues/19)
-* Should primitive arrays (ByteArray etc) be treated specially by plugin or should it be burden of format implementation to handle them? [#52](https://github.com/Kotlin/kotlinx.serialization/issues/52)
+* Should primitive arrays (ByteArray etc.) be treated specially by the plugin, or should the burden of handling them be borne by format implementation? [#52](https://github.com/Kotlin/kotlinx.serialization/issues/52)
 * How to support different class name representations for different formats in polymorphism? [#168](https://github.com/Kotlin/kotlinx.serialization/issues/168)
-* Should polymorphic serializer omit class name in trivial cases (primitives) and how to implement this? [#40](https://github.com/Kotlin/kotlinx.serialization/issues/40)
+* Should a polymorphic serializer omit class names in trivial cases (primitives), and how to implement this? [#40](https://github.com/Kotlin/kotlinx.serialization/issues/40)

 ## Future work